-Water/Hot Water This is an environmental health concern.
-It is possible that water/hot water will be unavailable.
+Water/Hot This is an environmental health concern.
+It is possible that water/hot water will be Water unavailable.
 All people on site should continue to wash their hands in the usual way using soap and cold water or they should use an anti-bacterial gel on their hands and wrists.
 Staff preparing food should use disposable gloves to reduce the risk of contamination.
 Fire Safety All staff need to be extra vigilant with regards to detecting a fire because the fire alarm system will not be operational.
 Manual building checks should be completed by the person in charge to ensure the building is safe.
 Heating The heating system may be comprised in the building.
 If a power cut occurs in winter months, staff must monitor the temperature in the nursery and ensure children are warm enough and comfortable.
 This may include wearing coats indoors.
-Extended power cuts If the power has failed for a period of 24 hours and it is not expected to return within the next 24 hour period, then the person in charge should wait until all the children have left the nursery and then take the necessary action to close the nursery until the power is connected again.
+Extended If the power has failed for a period of 24 hours and it is not expected to return power cuts within the next 24 hour period, then the person in charge should wait until all the children have left the nursery and then take the necessary action to close the nursery until the power is connected again.
 Nursery Support or Finance maintain records of account numbers, helplines and online access codes etc for utilities.
 Phones If main line phones are affected, then settings are required to raise a ticket with Lucid and switch to their nursery mobile phones to make outgoing calls.
+The phone

-The phone VOIP system is dependent on internet so if the phone system is not operating then explore if the web service is active before contacting the phone service provider.
-Electronic The Central Team will continue to receive calls and will assist with communications.
-The person in charge is responsible for ensuring a member of staff is deployed to Doors manually monitor electronic doors at all times, especially if they are linked to any nursery rooms.
+VOIP system is dependent on internet so if the phone system is not operating then , , , , , , , , , , , , , , , , , , , , explore if the web service is active before contacting the phone service provider.
+The Central Team will continue to receive calls and will assist with communications.
+Electronic The person in charge is responsible for ensuring a member of staff is deployed to Doors manually monitor electronic doors at all times, especially if they are linked to any nursery rooms.
 Manual monitoring must remain active throughout, as the doors will not be secure.
-Shared buildings In relation to settings joined to other premises, the person in charge must liaise directly with the person in charge of the other premises to ensure any alarms can be activated throughout the entire joined premises.
+Shared In relation to settings joined to other premises, the person in charge must liaise buildings directly with the person in charge of the other premises to ensure any alarms can be activated throughout the entire joined premises.
+Hot meal Power supply failure usually affects a settings ability to reheat frozen meals for the preparation children.
+If this occurs, then the person in charge is responsible for organising a non- cooked alternative lunch or to inform parents to bring in a packed lunch if this has not been possible.
+If a power failure happens during preparation for more than a few moments, then the meals must be disposed of.